 But seriously.
 It’s Christmas.
 If you’re on your high horse about “lying to kids about Santa” don’t do it at your house.
 As for me and my house, we will celebrate Santa as long as it lasts.

 4. The we don’t “do Santa” so no one else should pretend like Santa brings presents to little kids buzzkill people

 We straight up lie to our kids about Santa.
 We do.
 My husband and I were raised up this way.
 So were our parents.

 We’re all reasonably healthy, stable adults with no delusions about the ways of the world.
-There will come a time when our kids figure out that it’s mom and dad staying up until 3 AM, killing two bottles of wine and arguing about how to put together whatever bad Melisa and Doug decision we made.
+There will come a time when our kids figure out that it’s mom and dad staying up until 3 AM drinking and arguing about how to put together whatever bad Melisa and Doug decision we made.